 Personal searches by customs officers

-People coming into Australia are obliged to answer questions from a customs officer about border controlled drugs.
+People coming into Australia are obliged to answer questions from a customs officer about prohibited drugs.
 Luggage can be inspected even where there is no reason to suspect that it might contain drugs.

 Types of search